 When a student is absent and the excuse does not fall within the framework of adopted school board policy, the Ohio Revised Code and the State Board of Education Regulation, the absence is unexcused.

-Unexcused absences also carry the following penalties: Eight (8) unexcused absences during the school year will result in Friday School.
+Unexcused absences also carry the following penalties: Eight (8) unexcused absences during the school year will result in a Saturday School or half day of ISS.

 TARDY(Morning tardy policy)